 - Replication is properly implemented in MySQL rather than PostgreSQL.

 - MySQL is using by companies like Facebook, Twitter, Pinterest, etc.

 PostgreSQL vs MySQL: JSON

 PostgreSQL began supporting JSON data types from version 9.2.
 The JSON data support in PostgreSQL is much more advanced opposed to MySQL.
 There are several JSON-specific operators and functions, making data searches in JSON documents very efficient.
-The JSONB feature from PostgreSQL-9.4, which stores JSON in a binary format, started supporting Full-Text Indexing (known as GIN Indexing), and this makes Full-Text searching on JSON documents much faster.
+The JSONB feature from PostgreSQL-9.4, which stores JSON in a binary format, started supporting Full-Text where can i buy adderall online Indexing (known as GIN Indexing), and this makes Full-Text searching on JSON documents much faster.